The Angry Birds Movie (soundtrack)

-Two soundtracks were released for the 2016 animated comedy film The Angry Birds Movie based on the Rovio Entertainment's video game series of the same name: an original soundtrack and an original score.
-The first album featured music ranging from various genres and artists such as Blake Shelton, Demi Lovato, Imagine Dragons, Charli XCX (who played as Willow), Peter Dinklage amongst several others, and released on May 6, 2016.
+Two soundtracks were released for The Angry Birds Movie, a 2016 animated comedy film based on the Rovio Entertainment's Angry Birds franchise: an original soundtrack and an original score.
+The first album featured music ranging from various genres and artists such as Blake Shelton, Demi Lovato, Imagine Dragons, Charli XCX (who voiced Willow in the film), Peter Dinklage amongst several others, and released on May 6, 2016.
 The second album featured score composed by Heitor Pereira and released the following week.
 Both albums were distributed by Atlantic Records.

 The Angry Birds Movie (Original Motion Picture Soundtrack)

 The film's soundtrack, titled The Angry Birds Movie (Original Motion Picture Soundtrack), was released on May 6, 2016.
 Demi Lovato covered the 1978 single "I Will Survive" performed by Gloria Gaynor.
 The song was later released as a single on May 5, 2016, ahead of the film's soundtrack release.
-In April 2016, producer John Cohen announced that Charli XCX who voiced as Willow in the film, will also contribute the song "Explode".
+In April 2016, producer John Cohen announced that Charli XCX who voiced Willow in the film, would also contribute the song "Explode".